bhndt/matic-docs/docs/develop/chainide.md

 ## Compile an ERC-721 Smart Contract

 After you have completed your smart contract, it is time to compile it.
 To compile, navigate to "compile the module", choose an appropriate compiler according to your source code, and press the "compile" button.
-An ABI and bytecode for the source code generate upon successful compilation.
-If there are some errors in your source code, they will display under the output panel in the "Logger module".
+An ABI and bytecode for the source code are generated upon successful compilation.
+If there are some errors in your source code, they will be displayed under the output panel in the "Logger module".
 You may need to carefully read the error, resolve it accordingly and compile the contract again.

-::: note
+:::note

 Note down the compiler version and the license for your source code as it would be needed when you verify your smart contract on the Polygon Mumbai Testnet.